UNFmontreal/toad/doc/toad/src/en/tuto/04-visualisation.md

 ***It is of the utmost importance to verify your images at each step and not only those that will serve for the analysis.
 As a reminder, you should always verify your data before launching an analysis or preprocessing of any kind, TOAD included.***

 Pour all visualizations, **you must connect via the UNF servers** (Stark ou Magma) through an ssh connection : `ssh -Y username@stark.criugm.qc.ca`.
-The commands presented below are to be executed from the walking directory of a given TOAD participant (the `toad_data` folder by default, see [] ()).
+The commands presented below are to be executed from the walking directory of a given TOAD participant (the `toad_data` folder by default).

 <!-- FIXME add cross-ref -->